 example, a package can be installed directly from a ".zip"

 There may be other package catalog services besides PLT’s.
 Note that even if you discover a package name from PLT’s package catalog, your installation may be configured to consult a different package catalog to locate the package’s implementation (to obtain a pre-built version of the package, for example), but you should expect the installation-configured package catalog to deliver the package that is described on the PLT package catalog.

 If the package depends on other packages that you do not have installed already, then raco pkg install will alert you and ask whether it should install them, too.
 Use --auto to skip the question and make dependencies installed automatically.
 Either way, packages installed to satisfy dependencies are marked as auto-installed, which makes them easier to uninstall, and it also makes them hidden by default for raco pkg show (since packages that are installed for dependencies are an implementation detail that you usually do not care about).

 The argument that you provide to raco pkg install does not have to be a package name that is recognized by a package catalog.
 In general, each argument to raco pkg install is a package source.
-A package source can refer to a ".zip" file, a ".tar" file, a Github repository, a directory-structured web site, or a few other possibilities.
+A package source can refer to a ".zip" file, a ".tar" file, a Git repository, a directory-structured web site, or a few other possibilities.
 In each of those cases, a package name is inferred from the package source.
 After the package is installed, you use the package name with other raco pkg commands to refer to the installed package.

 In fact, a package catalog does not actually serve package implementations.
 It simply maps each package name to a package source.
-When the package manager consults a package catalog, it gets back a package source for the actual package implementation, so each package installed from a package catalog is actually installed from a ".zip" file, Github repository, etc. Registering with a package catalog is just a way of making your package easier to find and update.
+When the package manager consults a package catalog, it gets back a package source for the actual package implementation, so each package installed from a package catalog is actually installed from a ".zip" file, Git repository, etc. Registering with a package catalog is just a way of making your package easier to find and update.

 If your package installations become out of date, you can update packages with raco pkg update: